hwaterke/inab/README.md

 If you want to contribute and help developing INAB, you can use the development configuration.

-The docker-compose file at the root of the project starts the server in development mode.
+The `docker-compose.yml` file at the root of the project starts the server in development mode.

 With the following command `docker-compose up`, you will get the following: